pf4j/pf4j-update/README.md

 public boolean uninstallPlugin(String id);
 ```

 UpdateManager can work with multiple repositories (local and remote).
-All repositories are defined in a `repositories.json` file.
+All repositories are either defined in a `repositories.json` file or
+provided in UpdateManager's constructor.

-Bellow I defined two repository: localhost and folder.
+Below I defined two repository: localhost and folder.
 ```json
 [
   {